KeirPar/OTW-Linux-Practice/README.md

 # OverTheWire Practice – Linux Privilege Escalation

 This repository documents my progress through the **OverTheWire wargames**, focusing on building foundational skills in Linux system administration, command-line proficiency, and privilege escalation techniques for cybersecurity applications.
+Please note that the passwords displayed for each level are subject to change periodically.
+Please do not assume they will be the same for you.

 ## Wargames Covered